Clorith/wordpress-simple-customizer/readme.txt

 == Screenshots ==

 1. The Simple Customize alternative added to the WordPress customize page
-2. The fields have been automatically populated by using the Find element button
+2. The view after clicking the find button
+3. The fields have gotten a list of available options for you to choose from
-3. Our new customize option under the colors category
+4. Our new customize option under the colors category
-4. We decided to change the color a little bit.
+5. We decided to change the color a little bit.
 Thanks to the color picker, this is made even easier!

 == Changelog ==

-= 1.2.0 =
-* Added translation support for dropdown selectors when customizing
-* Added more pre-built dropdown choices
-* Generated CSS now has labels in it to show you what customize option created a style if you view the source
-* Added "advanced mode", disables pre-built options and lets you define everything your self
-* Made the help page translatable

-= 1.1.1 =
-* Compatibility fix for WordPress 3.6

-= 1.1.0 =
+= 1.7.0 =
-* Fixed custom categories not showing on options page
-* Added support for font-family attributes
-* Added settings page
-* Decide if customizations go in their own CSS file, or i nthe <head> of your site to reduce server requests
-* Added ability to enable/disable individual fonts
-* Import and export added for whole theme sets

-== Upgrade notice ==

-Improved translation support and pre-built customize choice enhancements.
+* Fixed error preventing loading of the customizer screen in some cases.
+* Updated to use the Customizer Previewer API, more reliable and future proof!